spraakbanken/korp-backend/tests/README.md

   fixtures to be used by individual tests
 - [`corpusutils.py`](corpusutils.py): utility functions for setting up CWB corpus data
+- [`testutils.py`](testutils.py): utility functions for tests, typically functionality that recur in multiple tests but that cannot be made fixtures

 ## Adding tests